 ''' string - a variable length character field up to default-string-length characters. (string n) - a fixed length character field n characters long. varchar - a variable length character field up to default-string-length characters. (varchar n) - a variable length character field up to n characters in length. char - a single character field integer - signed integer at least 32-bits wide (integer n) float (float n) long-float number (number n) (number n p) tinyint - An integer column 8-bits wide. [not supported by all database backends] smallint - An integer column 16-bits wide. [not supported by all database backends] bigint - An integer column 64-bits wide. [not supported by all database backends] universal-time - an integer field sufficiently wide to store a universal-time.
 On most databases, a slot of this type assigned a SQL type of BIGINT wall-time - a slot which stores a date and time in a SQL timestamp column.
-CLSQL provides a number of time manipulation functions to support objects of type wall-time. duration - stores a duration structure.
-CLSQL provides routines for wall-time and duration processing. boolean - stores a T or NIL value. generalized-boolean - similar to a boolean in that either a T or NIL value is stored in the SQL database.
+CLSOL provides a number of time manipulation functions to support objects of type wall-time. duration - stores a duration structure.
+CLSOL provides routines for wall-time and duration processing. boolean - stores a T or NIL value. generalized-boolean - similar to a boolean in that either a T or NIL value is stored in the SQL database.
 However, any Lisp object can be stored in the Lisp object.
-A Lisp value of NIL is stored as FALSE in the database, any other Lisp value is stored as TRUE. '''
+A Lisp value of NIL is stored as FALSE in the database, any other Lisp value is stored as TRUE. keyword - stores a keyword symbol - stores a symbol list - stores a list by writing it to a string.
+The items in the list must be able to be readable written. vector - stores a vector similarly to list array - stores a array similarly to list : column - specifies the name of the SQL column which the slot maps onto, if : db-kind is not '''